 Learn how to draw a great looking Griffin with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Griffin.
+By following the simple steps, you too can easily draw a perfect Griffin.

 The griffin, also spelled griffon or gryphon, is a mythological creature with roots in the ancient Middle East and Mediterranean regions.

 It has the body of a lion and the wings and head of a bird, usually an eagle.

 Some also bore ears like those of horses.
 Such creatures have also been called alke, keythong, or Opinicus.
 The griffin was often paired with the sphinx, a creature with a human head and a lion's body.

 The griffon was believed to be a protector and was sometimes associated with treasure.